Head and Shoulders Pattern (and Inverse): Your Guide to Massive Profits

 What Causes a Head and Shoulders to Form?

-All price action carries with it a message.
+All price action tells a story.

 gbpjpy-head-and-shoulders-reversal

-This eventually formed the right shoulder.
+This led to the formation of the right shoulder.

-Let’s take another look at the same GBPJPY chart.
+Now, let’s revisit the same GBPJPY chart.

 gbpjpy-highs-and-lows

-The head and shoulders reversal doesn’t work because of the pattern itself.
+The head and shoulders reversal doesn’t work because of the pattern itself—it works because of how the highs and lows interact at the top of an uptrend.

 Always remember to keep it simple.